 MAKING OF SEPPANKIZHANGU ROAST

-- Heat a pan and add 2 tbsp of oil.
+- Heat a pan and add 2 tablespoon of oil.
 When the oil is hot, add mustard seeds.
 When the mustard seeds starts to sputter add Urad dal and curry leaves.
 Mix them well.

 - Add the marinated Taro root (Seppenkizhangu) to the oil.
 Spread them in the pan to allow uniform cooking.
 Keep the flame low.
 As you know the kizhangu is already cooked and now we are cooking it again with masala for a fry hence the low flame is preferable.